 Advertising and Promoting your Video Game Company

-Having a Chinese Website is a prerequisite to succeed
+Having a Chinese Website

 As you probably already know, having a Chinese website is essential for your business in China.
 In China, the majority of the population is not fluent in English so if you don’t have a Chinese website, it will be impossible to catch players’ attention.
 On your website, you will be able to display your games and present your company, but also to promote your games and events.
 Having a Chinese website is also mandatory for your online reputation as well as your ranking on Baidu.
 All of the foreign companies have their Chinese website, such as the French company Ubisoft.

 If you want to enter the competitive Chinese market, you will not only have to be creative to stand amongst your competitors, but you will also have to adapt to Chinese consumers’ habits in terms of social media.

 Promote your Video Game Franchise on Baidu

 As the most popular search engine in China by far, Baidu simply is a step you can’t skip in China.
 Considered the “Chinese Google”, Baidu is the most popular Chinese Search Engine and stands as the 5th most consulted website in the world.
 As of 2022, it represents 71.9% of the Chinese market share.
 In comparison, only 4% of internet research is done with Google in China.
 If you want to be ranked on the first pages of Baidu, you will have to create a Chinese Website, as well as post qualitative and quantitative content.
 E-reputation is also a key part of your ranking on Baidu.